pingbird/flutter-recipes/docs/framework/single-child-render-objects.md

 What if our RenderObject needs some extra properties?

-First, add the property to the Widget, in this case we are adding an opacity:
+First, add the property to the Widget, in this case an opacity:

 ```dart
   final double opacity;